graphile/crystal/grafast/website/grafast/step-library/standard-steps/loadMany.md

 :::tip Performance impact from using list/object

-Using `list()` / `object()` like this will likely reduce the effectiveness of loadMany's built in deduplication; to address this a stable object/list is required - please track this issue: https://github.com/graphile/crystal/issues/2170
+Using `list()` / `object()` like this will likely reduce the effectiveness of `loadMany`'s built in deduplication; to address this a stable object/list is required - please track this issue: https://github.com/graphile/crystal/issues/2170